 The taxability of dividend income lies in the hands of companies as well as shareholders.

 Before 31st March, 2020

-The taxability on dividend received from an Indian company was exempted until 31 March 2020 (FY 2019-20).
-This was because the company declaring such a dividend already paid dividend distribution tax (DDT) before making payment.
+The taxability on the dividends received from an Indian company that was exempted until 31 March 2020 (FY 2019-20).
+This was because the company declaring such a dividend.
+They already paid dividend distribution tax (DDT) before making the payment.

 Also Read: How to treat income from transfer of shares

 There was a withdrawal of exemption to the shareholders in respect of taxability of the dividend income from Assessment Year 2021-20.
 Therefore, the dividends received during the Financial Year 2020-21.
 Furthermore, onwards is now taxable in the hands of the shareholders.

 Taxability of dividend income depends upon whether the shareholder receiving the dividend deals in it either as a trader or as an investor.
 If he earns dividend income by way of trading activities.
 Then it is taxable under the head business income.
 Accordingly, if the person holds shares for trading purposes.
 After this the dividend income shall be taxable under the head “Income from Business or Profession”.
 On the other hand, if the person holds dividends for investment purposes.
 Then dividend income shall be taxable under the head of “Income from Other Sources”.

 The sources of dividend income can be from investment in